nissimsan/un-vtd/docs/trade-docs/bill-of-lading.md

-# Commercial Invoice
-A commercial document which consists of an itemised account of goods or services delivered, together with a demand for payment.
+# Bill of Lading
+A document to provide evidence of contract of carriage; confirmation of receipt for the goods; and/or a document of title.

 ## Example
 ```json
 {% include "schemas/icc_KeyDataElements_Document_instance_jsonSchema.json" %}
 ```

-## Form

->>  INSERT FORM HERE  <<

 ## Schema
 ```json
 {% include "schemas/icc_KeyDataElements_Document_jsonSchema.json" %}
 ```